suhaibjanjua/export-table-to-csv/README.md

 `ExportMatTableToCSV` can be used programmatically as a synchronous converter.

-It retrieves the entire Angular Material Table with the tag (`<mat-table>`) that matches to the param `tableId` to load headers and rows to converts the data into the CSV format, and initiates the file download for the user.
+It retrieves the entire Angular Material Table with the tag (`<mat-table>`) that matches to the param `tableId` to load headers and rows to converts the data into the CSV format, and export the file as download for the user.

 ### Usage